qcx201/CAtrade/README.md

 Mark Carney, who will replace Trudeau as Prime Minister and leader of the Liberal Party, said after his election that [Canada "will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also indicated [favoring a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.

-So how might this play out for Canadian industries?
+So how might this play out for Canadian industries and ?
+Let's first take a look at the current state of affairs between Canada and its main trade partners.
+Then we will discuss how the proposed tariffs and counter-tariffs may influence Canada's trade patterns and the effect on jobs, wages, and prices.

 TODO/might-dos:
 * Descriptive figures of balance of payments by industry for Canada and main trade partners